 Waterloo Wells Replacement Project, Lower Hutt

-We're preparing to install a new well at Ludlam Park (near the Ludlam Crescent & Massey Avenue intersection), Lower Hutt to improve regional water supply resilience
+We're preparing to install a new well at Ludlam Park (near the Ludlam Crescent & Penrose Street intersection), Lower Hutt to improve regional water supply resilience.

 If you have any questions about this work, please contact: